 - 1/2 tsp salt

-- 1 cup peanut butter (crunchy or smooth) 265gms
+- 1 cup peanut butter crunchy or smooth

-- beat the butter and sugar together until creamy
+- Beat the butter and sugar until light and fluffy

-- add the egg and beat some more
+- Add the egg and continue to beat for a minute more

-- add the peanut butter and vanilla extract and beat
+- Add the peanut butter and vanilla extract and beat to combine

-- roll the dough into small balls about 1 inch (3 cm’s), place on a lined baking sheet and press down with a fork (in one direction as I did, or in two directions to get a criss cross effect)
+- Roll the dough into small balls about 1 inch (3 cm), place on a lined baking sheet and press down with a fork (in one direction as I did, or in two directions to get a criss-cross effect)

 - Bake for about 10 to 15 minutes until a light golden brown, then remove and allow to cool on a cooling rack